-- Registration for the State Health Director's Conference will begin September 30.
+- Registration for the State Health Director's Conference has begun.
 This year the conference will take place at the newly renovated Raleigh Crabtree Marriott.
 The dates are January 19-20, 2017.
-Exhibitor registrations are being accepted.
 Click here to register.
+Exhibitor registrations are also being accepted - go to the same link.

 - On June 3, we offered a webinar on the NCDPH Perinatal Strategic Plan.
 Click here to view a recording of the webinar.
 You will be required to login in as a member prior to preceding to the page.

 - The newly merged Epidemiology, Statistics and Laboratory Section have put together a Summer 2016 newsletter.
 Find out what's happening with the section and why you should join!

 - NCPHA's Advocacy Agenda for 2016 can be read here.

 - The NCDPH Tobacco Prevention and Control Branch has released its updated Vision 2020 Plan!

 Here is the link: http://www.tobaccopreventionandcontrol.ncdhhs.gov/about/vision.htm

 - Did you know that local health departments are key safety net providers across our state?
 In 2013, Local Health Departments saw over 190,000 Medicaid patients and over 158,000 Uninsured patients.
 North Carolina’s Public Health system is also the ONLY health system offering services to local residents in all 100 counties.
 For these reasons and many others, NCPHA wholeheartedly supports expanding Medicaid in our state.
 Recently, our 2016 President, Suzanne Lea, wrote a letter of support for Medicaid expansion to the NC DHHS Secretary Rick Brajer.
 Click here to read the letter.